elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 * Performance: our current implementation does not yet support recursive and parametric types and those may also directly impact performance and make the type system unfeasible

 Our goal is to explore these problems and their solutions in the future Elixir v1.21 (Nov/2026) and v1.22 (May/2027) releases, by implementing these operations in the compiler and using it to internally type complex Elixir module, such as the `Enum` module.
-So while we don't have a precise date for when we will conclude these upcoming milesatones, we will likely continue to see gradual improvements on every release for the next 15 months.
+So while we don't have a precise date for when we will conclude these upcoming milestones, we will likely continue to see gradual improvements on every release for the next 15 months.

 ## Wrapping up